 The topics covered will deepen your knowledge and understanding of both pure and applied mathematics as well as providing an introduction to those studied at degree level.

-The content of the A Level Further Mathematics B (MEI) consists of a mandatory unit of Pure Mathematics and a Mechanics major unit and then one further optional minor unit in Statistics.
+The content of the A Level Further Mathematics consists of Pure Mathematics, Mechanics and Statistics.

 How the course is assessed:

 There will be four examination papers at the end of the course.
 All papers are of 90 minutes duration and are equally weighted.

 2. Mechanics - 1 paper

 Further Mathematics will develop your problem-solving and analytical skills, which are highly valued by both employers and universities.
 Further Mathematics is strongly recommended for degrees in Mathematics, Physical Sciences or Engineering.
 It will also help increase your success at university in other mathsrelated subjects, such as computing and economics.